Skip to content

 Casualties, Sacrifice, and the Price of a Tactical Victory

-The fight for Ramadi was paid for in blood — block by block, house by house.
-Small units from across the coalition felt the sting of loss: 2nd Battalion, 75th Rangers’ Echo and Delta Platoons, 3rd Battalion, 8th Marines, and infantry from the 1st Infantry Division bore the brunt of relentless ambushes and deadly IED strikes.
-Combat medics and corpsmen operated under constant fire, often risking their lives to save wounded comrades.
+The fight for Ramadi was paid for in blood.
+Block by block, house by house.
+Small units from across the coalition felt the sting of loss: 2nd Battalion, 75th Rangers' Echo and Delta Platoons, 3rd Battalion, 8th Marines, and infantry from the 1st Infantry Division bore the brunt of relentless ambushes and deadly IED strikes.

 Combat Enablers: Engineers, EOD, and Fire Support

-Simultaneously, fire support elements were critical force multipliers.
+Fire support elements were critical force multipliers.
 The 2nd Battalion, 3rd Field Artillery; 3rd Battalion, 11th Marines; and Marine Light Attack Squadron 269 delivered precision strikes.
 The 321st Engineer Battalion (Task Force Pathfinder) performed construction and route clearance under fire.
-Overhead, aviation support from the 160th SOAR and coordination by Marine ANGLICO teams (1st and 2nd) ensured lethal accuracy and seamless integration in the urban battlespace.
+Overhead, aviation support from the 160th SOAR and coordination by Marine ANGLICO teams (1st and 2nd) ensured lethal accuracy.

 A Costly but Crucial Turning Point

 By late 2006, coalition forces had reclaimed large swaths of Ramadi from AQI control.
-It was a fragile, hard-won victory—built not only on military strength but also on emerging local partnerships.
-The collaboration with civilians and newly-formed tribal militias required constant nurturing and vigilance.
-Though the peace was uncertain, the sacrifices made laid the cornerstone for what would become the broader Anbar Awakening—a movement that would reshape the war’s trajectory in western Iraq.
+It was a fragile, hard-won victory.
+Built not only on military strength but also on emerging local partnerships.
+The sacrifices made laid the cornerstone for what would become the broader Anbar Awakening.
+A movement that would reshape the war's trajectory in western Iraq.